Dust, aerosoles, smoke and other air pollutions spread, in still air, by

 Richardson L F 1929 Beitr Phys Atm 15 24

-+ {\bf r}, t) - {\bf u}({\bf x},t)$.
-These objects are statistically time $t$ and space ${\bf x}$ independent in stationary and homogeneous turbulence, but depend besides on scale $r$ on the time lapse $\tau$ between two observations of an $r$-eddy at times $t$ and $t + \tau$.
+The appropriate tool to study the dynamics of a statistical system is its (stationary) time correlation function.
+This has also proven to be true for turbulent fluid flow.
+The observable quantities of interest are here the Lagrangian, scale dependent eddies , i.e., the Eulerian velocity differences .
+These objects are statistically time and space independent in stationary and homogeneous turbulence, but depend besides on scale on the time lapse between two observations of an -eddy at times and .
 By means of a continued fraction expansion the time correlation function can be uniquely expressed in terms of the static, stationary, time independent structure functions; but all orders of those are needed.

-Analysis of the dynamical time correlation function $D(r,\tau) = \langle v(r) v(r,\tau) \rangle$ is presented. $D(r,\tau)$ was first studied in 1-pole approximation (Grossmann and Thomae 1982), because no estimate of higher order stationary structure functions was available then.
+Analysis of the dynamical time correlation function is presented. was first studied in 1-pole approximation (Grossmann and Thomae 1982), because no estimate of higher order stationary structure functions was available then.
 Since Grossmann and Wiele (1997) provided numerical data for large Reynolds number, highly turbulent flow, it became clear that the memory effects surprisingly reduce the decorrelation time.
 The additional effects of turbulent intermittency were elucidated analytically in Daems et al. (1999).
 The main, rather unexpected results are:

 i.
-The static multifractality of turbulent flow destroys dynamical scaling despite good scaling of stationary moments, i.e., of power laws in $r$ of all $p^{th}$ order structure functions. ii.
+The static multifractality of turbulent flow destroys dynamical scaling despite good scaling of stationary moments, i.e., of power laws in of all order structure functions. ii.
 The deviations from dynamical scaling are a direct measure of the strength of intermittency. iii.
-The scale dependence of the correlation decay rate can be expressed approximately in terms of the turbulent structure function of $2^{nd}$ order (Grossmann 2002).
+The scale dependence of the correlation decay rate can be expressed approximately in terms of the turbulent structure function of order (Grossmann 2002).

 References